Back to articles

 While introns do not encode protein sequences, they can play critical regulatory roles in gene expression.
 For example, introns may contain regulatory elements such as enhancers or silencers that influence transcriptional activity.
 Some introns also contain sequences involved in alternative splicing regulation or other post-transcriptional processes.

 The presence of introns in genes is a common feature in eukaryotic genomes.
-This feature distinguishing them from prokaryotic genomes, which typically lack introns in their genes.
+This feature distinguishes them from prokaryotic genomes, which typically lack introns.
 Introns’ evolutionary origins and functions are still areas of active research in molecular biology and genetics.

 Functions of Exons